AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 ## Who is Franqly
 {*conor please change code blocks into quotes.
 I have them as code to make it easier to read for now*}

 Now, who is Franqly?
 The speedrunning scene was dominated for a long time by names like AntiElitz, Nefrums, and Phoenix27833 - to name only a few.
 However, Franqly soon came around, and through practice and dedication he became one of the best.
-I reached out to him to ask him a few questions.
-Mainly about his time in Factorio and how he managed to reach the top so fast after only speedrunning `The Legend of Zelda: Ocarina of Time` a few times.
-He was very gracious and gave a glimpse of his thoughts which I would like to share here.
+I reached out to him to ask him a few questions about his time in Factorio and how he managed to reach the top so fast after only speedrunning `The Legend of Zelda: Ocarina of Time` a few times.
+He was very gracious and gave us a glimpse into his Factorio career.

 *Is there someone specific that got you into Factorio, and how much time have you spent in Factorio?*